xsscx/macos-research/code/iOSOnMac/Readme.md

 ```
 ### Note on Makefile, build.mk, logging.mk
 - The Makefile will automatically run the Test Targets in the Makefile
-- In build.mk, update your DEVELOPER_ID
+- In build.mk, update your DEVELOPER_ID, or Ad Hoc Signing
 - In logging.mk, you can fiddle with Verbose and things

 ## Project Build Instruction